 Incident DetailsCause of Death:

-On March 11, 1930, the suspect was captured in Perry County, Kentucky, and extradited to Indiana.
-He was convicted of first-degree murder and sentenced to death.
-In 1933, the governor granted clemency and commuted the offender's sentence to life in prison.
-He was later released from prison after serving 14½ years of his sentence.
+On March 11, 1930, the man was captured in Perry County, Kentucky, and extradited to Indiana.
+He was subsequently convicted of first-degree murder and sentenced to death in a change of venue to Franklin County.

-Sheriff Lange was survived by his wife, who was appointed as sheriff to serve the remainder of her husband's term, becoming the first female to serve as a sheriff in the state of Indiana.
+His wife, Mary 'Mayme' Lange, was appointed sheriff to serve the remainder of her husband's term, becoming the first female to serve as a sheriff in the state of Indiana.